The Births Foretold: John the Baptist & The Coming Messiah

 John the Baptist’s Priestly Background

-John the Baptist wasn’t a priest himself but was appointed to prepare the way for Christ, who is later revealed in Scripture as the great high priest (Hebrews 4:14–16).
+John the Baptist wasn’t a priest himself but was appointed to prepare the way for Christ, who is later revealed in Hebrews as the great high priest (Hebrews 4:14–16).

 Elizabeth and Zechariah: A Type of Abraham and Sarah